codedvictor/Alx-Webstack-Portfolio_Project/README.md

 Project Description
 The NutriLife project aims to enhance overall well-being by providing users with evidence-based guidance and personalized support.
 The core features of the project include:

-Health, Nutrition, and Lifestyle Guidance: NutriLife offers comprehensive guidance on health, nutrition, and lifestyle choices, providing users with the knowledge to make informed decisions.
+Health, Nutrition, and Lifestyle Guidance.
+NutriLife offers comprehensive guidance on health, nutrition, and lifestyle choices, providing users with the knowledge to make informed decisions.

 Personalized Support: The platform provides personalized support to users, tailoring recommendations based on individual health goals and preferences.